-- Certification of seed mixture(s) from supplier, stating the botanical and common names of each species, composition by weight of each species; including the year of production and date of packaging. - 2.
+- 1. Certification of seed mixture(s) from supplier, stating the botanical and common names of each species, composition by weight of each species; including the year of production and date of packaging. - 2.
 Documentation of PLS (Pure Live Seed) testing from qualified independent testing laboratory for each species. - 3.
-Product data sheets for all herbicides, erosion-control materials and nuisance species control products used on project. - C. Documentation of amended soils and topsoil testing by qualified testing lab, refer to section 325103 Topsoil. - D. Planting schedule for all seeding and planting shall be submitted to Owner before installation begins.
+Product data sheets for all herbicides, erosion-control materials and nuisance species control products used on project. - C. Documentation of amended soils and topsoil testing by qualified testing lab, refer to section 325103 Topsoil. - D. Planting schedule for all seeding and planting shall be submitted to Owner before installation begins. - E. Recommended maintenance procedures to be established by Owner for maintenance of native prairie area for period of three years.
+Submit to Owner before start of required initial maintenance periods.

-1.5 PRODUCT HANDLING
+5 PRODUCT HANDLING

 - A. Seed shall be shipped and stored in the supplier's original packaging until Installed.
-Seed shall be stored in a manner to protect from molsture, heat, or other conditions that would jeopardize vlability or cause germination before installation. - B. If seed blends are to be provided, seed shall be mixed prior to delivery by the supplier or contractor. - C. Deliver seed in original sealed, labeled, and undamaged containers.
+Seed shall be stored in a manner to protect from moisture, heat, or other conditions that would jeopardize viability or cause germination before installation. - B. If seed blends are to be provided, seed shall be mixed prior to delivery by the supplier or contractor. - C. Deliver seed in original sealed, labeled, and undamaged containers.
 Retain all labels and/or containers in an on-site location, through substantial completion date.

-1.6 JOB CONDITIONS
+6 JOB CONDITIONS

-- A. Seed in accordance with scheduling specifications as defined in section 4.7. - B. Coordinate planting periods with initial maintenance periods to provide maintenance from date of substantial completion. - C. Proceed with planting only when existing and forecasted weather conditions permit.
+- A. Seed in accordance with scheduling specifications as defined In section 4.7. - B. Coordinate planting periods with initial maintenance periods to provide maintenance from date of substantial completion. - C. Proceed with planting only when existing and forecasted weather conditions permit.

-1.7 SCHEDULING
+7 SCHEDULING

 - A. Site schedule and preparation overview.
 Provide a schedule to Landscape Architect for preparations, coordinate with Leopardo and make recommendations.
 Contractor shall be aware that multiple applications of cover crop and herbicide are required. - B. Methods of installation will vary according to the time of year.
-Following are general guidelines and should be modified according to site conditions, slopes, local weather patterns, seed mix type, and other factors. - 1.
+Following are general guidelines and should be modified according to site conditions, slopes, local weather patterns, seed mix type, and other factors, - 1.
 November 1 Thru February 28.
 Seed must be protected from displacement by water and wind erosion.
 Seeding on bare, graded